cedar-policy/rfcs/text/0021-any-and-all-operators.md

 ### Non-deterministic error behavior

 Given `E.any(P)` or `E.all(P)`, we apply `P` to elements of `E` in arbitrary order, terminating on the first error and returning that error as the result.
+This alternative provides more precise error messages than the proposed approach.

-Under this semantics, the same policy could produce different errors depending on iteration order.
+But the downside is that the same policy could produce different errors depending on iteration order.
 For example, `[1, true].all(it like "foo")` may result in a type error that says `like` cannot be applied to an integer or a boolean.
 In other words, Cedar semantics would become non-determinstic.

 We decided against this semantics for three reasons:
 * Violates Cedar's design as a deterministic language.
 Error non-determinism would be visible to `is_authorized` callers.